European jackal: Central Europe

-In Hungary, golden jackals had disappeared in the 1950s through hunting and habitat destruction, only to return in the late 1970s, with the first breeding pairs being detected near the southern border in Transdanubia, then between the River Danube and Tisza.
+In Hungary, golden jackals had disappeared in the 1950s through hunting and habitat destruction, only to return in the late 1970s.
+The first breeding pairs being detected near the southern border in Transdanubia, then between the River Danube and Tisza.
 Golden jackals have since increased greatly in number year by year, with some estimates indicating that they now outnumber red foxes.
 The sighting of a jackal near the Austrian border in the summer of 2007 indicated that they have spread throughout the country.

 There have been repeated sightings of jackals in eastern Austria for a few decades.
-In 2007 the first reproduction was reported in the national park Neusiedler See – Seewinkel.
+In 2007, the first reproduction was reported in the national park Neusiedler See – Seewinkel.
 It has since been seen in the western and southern parts of the country, in South Tyrol, Upper Austria, Carinthia and Styria.
-In 2019 it was spotted for the first time eastern Tyrol.
+In 2019, it was spotted for the first time in eastern Tyrol.

 The presence of the animals in Germany has been confirmed since the very end of the 1990s.
-As of 2019 they have been sighted almost throughout the country.
+As of 2019, they have been sighted almost throughout the country.
 They are not thought to have been historically present in Germany before, according to experts warm winter weather may be contributing to their expansion into new territory.
 They have primarily been observed in nature parks.
 Despite the long presence in the country, jackals are not known to have formed territories, a pack or let alone breed in Germany.
 The closest known packs are in the Czech Republic and Austria, and it is quite possible vagrant animals are wandering hundreds of kilometres.